SuxinL/Notes/engineering/electronics/chrome_cleared.md

 #### Vision

-- When I relogin to my locked laptop at the beginning of a day, previous opened Chrome web pages are all closed.
+- **[NIGHT_CLEAR]** When I relogin to my locked laptop at the beginning of a day, previous opened Chrome web pages are all closed.
 - Sometimes when using the browser, it suddenly has no response and then closes.
 - **[FORCE_DOWN_ERR]** After reopening Chrome, it shows the error message of an unexpected close.
 - **[OOMK_LOG]** From systemd journal, there is a message that **oomk clears chrome processes because their memory usage exceeds the threshold**.